Blogpost

 Late interest rate

-4% a month (48% p.a.) for the amount that was not paid on time, excluding the remaining loan amount
+4% a month (48% p.a.) for the amount that was not paid on time, excluding any loan amount that’s not yet due

 Late repayment fee